1984 Uruguayan general election

 General elections were held in Uruguay on 25 November 1984, the first since the 1973 coup.
 Since then the country had been run by a civic-military dictatorship.
 The electoral process was considered transparent and marked the end of the dictatorship.

-The result was a victory for the Colorado Party, which won the most seats in the Chamber of Deputies and received the most votes in the presidential election.
+The Colorado Party received more votes than any other party, resulting in one of its presidential candidates, Julio María Sanguinetti, was elected president as under the multi-candidate Ley de Lemas system in effect at the time, the highest-finishing candidate of the party that received the most votes was elected president.
+The Colorado Party also won the most seats in the Chamber of Deputies and Senate although not a majority.

+The election was not without irregularities.
+A number of politicians were prohibited from running in the election.